elastic/app-search-reference-ui-react/README.md

 netlify deploy # enter ./build as the deploy path
 ```

 You'll then simply follow the command prompt to log into Netlify and deploy your site.
-This can be
+This can be completed in just a few minutes.

 ## Understanding the Reference UI Code